Gauravkr07/Hackernews-Web-scrapping-internship/README.md

   # 5. To execute, Open the  pycharm application

   +  Run the main.py
+       - When we have to scrape only first page.

+  +  Run main1.py
+      - When we scrape no. of page in website.

-          (We need uvicorn server to run Fastapi and  need to use localhost ip with portnumber.)
+  +  we need uvicorn server to run Fastapi and  need to use localhost ip with portnumber.

   +  To run this we have two mathod:-
         + 1. configure run by importing module uvicorn)
         + 2. use uvicorn comman (uvicorn main:app --reaload)